 Take the time to perfect this strategy, as it will definitely help in many uncomfortable situations.

-Don’t give too many details when someone prone giving unsolicited advice asks about the pregnancy – just stick to a quick “Yeah, been tired mostly” and change the subject.
+Don’t give too many details when someone prone to giving unsolicited advice asks about the pregnancy – just stick to a quick “Yeah, been tired mostly” and change the subject.

 Remind yourself that some people are just trying to help